 John has been a Town Councillor since 1979 and Wotton’s County Councillor since 1981.
 Over the years he has served seven terms as Town Mayor and has also been Chairman of Gloucestershire County Council and has held other leading positions on the County Council.
 He takes a particular interest in local history and has written three leaflets about the town.
 His main areas of interest on both councils are in planning and transport issues and in public rights of way.
 He worked in the nuclear power industry at Berkeley as a metallurgist and is currently a copy-editor and proof-reader when his council duties allow.

 I was co-opted on to the Council in 2011 and elected in May 2015.
 I served as Deputy Mayor and Chairman of the Planning Committee in 2012/13 and was elected Mayor and Chairman of the Council in 2013/14 and again in 2014/15, when I stepped down for family reasons.
+I have been Deputy Mayor (again) since May 2017.
 I moved to Kingwood village with my wife, Jill, in 1996 when my work was re-located from London to Bristol and moved to Wotton in 2001.
 Our two children attended KLB.
 I am a Chartered Engineer by profession and retired from the Civil Service in 2008 where I was awarded an OBE in 2004 for my service with the Ministry of Defence.
 Although not a “local” by historical standards, I care very much about the future of Wotton and joined the Council to make my contribution to the community.
-I am a keen hill walker and am normally out with my dog, Scrumpy, up and around Wotton Hill on most mornings.
+I am a keen hill walker and am normally out with my dog up and around Wotton Hill on most mornings.